knights-lab/Food_Tree/R/README.txt

         ModCode
 5. To create fiber.otu table diet records must contain all of the above plus a fiber variable labeled:
         FIBE
-6. To create dhydrated food weight diet records must contain all of the above plus:
+6. To create dehydrated food weight diet records must contain all of the above plus:
         MOIS

 ** Avoid opening any data files in Excel because FoodIDs such as 2323523.1999 get rounded to 2323523.2!